MatsLidstrom/RPGProcDoc/README.md

 * QRPGLESRC : XXXPROCDOC.rpgle - Template Program to Start the Build of your Procedure Documentation
 * QCMDSRC : XXXPROCDOC.cmd - Template Command to Start the Build of your Procedure Documentation
 * QPROTSRC : NLGMSG_PT.rpgle and NLGCVL_PT.rpgle - Example Prototypes that are used by the Template Start Build program

-**Note** : You also need a Web UI to search and view the documentation.
-Contact me so that I can provide you with one :-)

 ### How to install